trm/slate/source/index-internal.md

 ```

-This endpoint is used to rename an existing term.
+This endpoint is used to demote a canonical term to a non-canonical (i.e. alias/association) term.

 ### HTTP Request